WakiMak/trentent.github.io-forked/_posts/2017-04-24-citrix-storefront-experiences-with-storefront-customization-sdk-and-web-api.md

 And you can inspect the values.

 At this point I wasn't interested in trying to re-write the ApiExample.html to get this testing underway, I instead used PowerShell to submit my POST's and GET's.
 Remember, I'm using an unauthenticated store so I could cut down on the requests sent to StoreFront to get my apps.
 I found a script from [Ryan Butler](https://www.techdrabble.com/citrix/21-create-an-ica-file-from-storefront-using-powershell-or-javascript) and made some modifications to it.
-I modified it to remove the parameters since I'm doing testing via hardcoding üôÇ
+I modified it to remove the parameters since I'm doing testing via hardcoding

 <pre class="lang:ps decode:true">$unauthurl = "http://bottheory.local/Citrix/SDKTestSiteWeb/"
 $appname = "Notepad 2016 - PLB"